-- How many destinations can I book?
 The most destinations I have seen an online booking tool book is up to 6.
 This means that your travellers can also book complex international trips online (saving you up to 80% on the transaction fee).

 This really relates to any functionality that makes booking international easier.
-I have seen OBTs that can filter search results up to 18 different ways, but there are lots of options out there, so make sure you shop around.
+We have seen OBTs that can filter search results up to 18 different ways, but there are lots of options out there, so make sure you shop around.

 2. Online changes

 You may wonder why this matters.
 Well, a manual process means that when you change a booking online, the booking is then sent to a queue to wait for a travel consultant to action it.
-This may not seem like a big deal, but what if it’s an urgent change, or in the middle of the night?
-Chances are it won’t get changed in time for you to travel.
-It also results in additional rules from your Travel Management Company (TMC) around when bookings can be changed AND how much you are charged to make that change.
-Conversely, an automated process, automatically changes the booking immediately, without any consultant intervention.
-The traveller is able to make a change independently, from wherever in the world and at any time of day
+This may not seem like a big deal, but if it’s an urgent change, it can be.
+Perhaps it may impact your travel plans.
+It also can result in additional rules being applied by your Travel Management Company (TMC) around when bookings can be changed AND how much you are charged to make changes.
+Conversely, an automated process, will change the booking immediately, without any consultant intervention.
+The traveller can make a change independently, from wherever in the world they are and at any time of day.

 3. Hold live inventory

-- Approving travel
+- approving travel

-- Viewing itineraries
+- viewing itineraries

 5. Integrated access to fares and rates

 We all know that the nature of the travel industry is that the distribution of fares and rates is quite fractured.
-The majority of content is distributed centrally through what’s called a Global Distribution System (GDS), but because suppliers have to pay to have their content distributed, smaller suppliers and low cost carriers sometimes don’t, which then makes them non GDS content, which means content that is not distributed via the GDS.
-So, taking all of this into consideration you need to ensure that whichever online booking tool you select also provides access to this non GDS content.
-This can be through:
+The majority of content is distributed centrally through what’s called a Global Distribution System (GDS), but because suppliers have to pay to have their content distributed, smaller suppliers and low-cost carriers sometimes don’t take part.
+Therefore, their content is not distributed via the GDS.
+So, taking all of this into consideration you need to ensure that whichever online booking tool you select, it also provides access to this non GDS content.

-- Low cost carriers: There are online booking tools that provide access to up to 80 low cost carriers
+There are online booking tools that provide access to up to 80 low cost carriers

 6. Integration with other systems

-- Make sure it works!
 This may seem obvious but OBT providers have a lot of functionality in the pipeline.
 If they can’t demonstrate it live or allow you to test it then chances are it is in development.

 We've put together a checklist of Online Booking Tool functionality to help you choose the best one for you.
-Download it here!